Esri/dynamic-situational-awareness-qt/README.md

 * For Windows: Microsoft Visual C++ Compiler 14.0
 * For more information, please visit the [System Requirements](https://developers.arcgis.com/qt/quartz/qml/guide/arcgis-runtime-sdk-for-qt-system-requirements.htm) page.

+### Build dependency

-### Setup the [ArcGIS Runtime SDK C++ Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt) as a build dependency.
+Set up the [ArcGIS Runtime SDK C++ Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt) as a build dependency.

-- This is an optional step but allows you to build with the latest version of the toolkit
+> This is an optional step but allows you to build with the latest version of the toolkit.

 ```
 # from the base of the repo